G-S9N6DX06CF

 This theory is supported by the fact that you will very seldom spot lone zebras by themselves.

-They are successfully hunted by lions, spotted hyenas, wild dogs, cheetah, and leopards.
-This means that if there is a camouflage effect or a distortion of perspective it cannot be very effective.
+Lions, spotted hyenas, wild dogs, cheetahs, and leopards successfully hunt them.
+This means that if If there is a camouflage effect or a distortion of perspective, it cannot be very effective.

 The problem with these theories is that their behavior does not fit what would be expected from a camouflaged animal.